michigan-traffic-lab/remote-test-visualizer/README.md

 # **Foxglove Studio Visualizer for remote testing:**

 ## Introduction
 The remote test visualizer was built upon the Foxglove Studio, an open-source visualization and debugging tool designed for ROS.
-This visualizer offers a user interface enabling remote users to dynamically observe AV state, diverse safety and efficiency metrics, and more in real-time.
+This visualizer offers a user interface enabling remote users to dynamically observe AV state, diverse safety and efficiency metrics, and more in real-time during the testing process.
 The visualizer supports the visualization of the simulation-based testing using Mcity digital infrastructure and mixed-reality (MR) testing using both Mcity digital infrastructure and physical infrastructure.

 ## Installation
 To run Foxglove Studio for visualizing the remote test, there are two options: